Havelian: Geography

+Demographics

+Population

+As of the 2023 census, Havelian had a population of 37,509.

 Transport

 Havelian's main public transport consist of auto rickshaws, modified Suzuki pickup vehicles, tongs, which can accommodate anywhere from 8 to 13 people at a time.
 Taxis and automobiles for hire are also available.
 Vans and buses are frequently used for connecting Havelian to the surrounding cities and towns in the region.

-Prime Minister Nawaz Sharif performed a groundbreaking ceremony of the Hazara Motorway, the road link of the China-Pakistan Economic Corridor, on November 29, 2014.
-The 60-kilometre-long, 4-lane fence opd expressway will cost Rs33 billion.
+Prime Minister Nawaz Sharif performed the groundbreaking ceremony of the Hazara Motorway, a road link of the China-Pakistan Economic Corridor, on November 29, 2014.
+The 60-kilometre, 4-lane expressway will cost Rs33 billion.
 The Hazara Motorway will reduce the drive time from Islamabad to Havelian to just 30 minutes, additionally providing a road to the Havelian Dry Port project.
 The project anticipates hundreds of thousands of employment opportunities, possibilities of new business ideas, and a socio-economic uplift of the whole region.

-CM KPK Parveez Khan Khattak announced a bypass from Havelian to Damtor and another bypass from the Havelian city to Havelian Village.
+CM KPK Parveez Khattak announced a bypass from Havelian to Damtor and another bypass from the Havelian city to Havelian Village.
 The CM also announced a network of roads in Havelian.

 Railway

 Havelian is the last railway station while traveling to the northern areas of Pakistan in KPK province.

 Havelian is the terminus of a branch railway.

 In February 2007, consultants investigated the construction of a railway link to China.
-The line would cross the 4,730m-high Khunjerab pass.
+The line would cross the 4,730m-high Khunjerab Pass.